 Whether it’s a short jog (just to the end of the block will do!), a visit to a steam room or sauna, or a quick sit in the sunshine, sweating is an amazing way to cleanse your body and boost your lymphatic system.
 Since you get the most benefits from consistent sweating, short and sweet does the trick!

 The tongue is a huge part of our oral health and is often forgotten!
 I started tongue scraping a couple of years ago after reading this article and have noticed a huge difference in how fresh my mouth feels.
 It’s easy, inexpensive, and a quick habit that removes the buildup of bacteria on the tongue.

 If you haven’t tried oil pulling, now’s the time.
 It promotes microbial diversity in the mouth while decreasing inflammation, especially if you use coconut oil!
 And while the originally suggested 20-30 minutes a day can feel overwhelming, dentists are saying a quick 1-3 minutes in the morning is really all you need.
 Just remember to spit the oil into the trash, not the sink, as it can clog pipes as it re-hardens.

 Pull Out the Dry Brush

 Sounds silly, but pull out that trampoline!
 (I just ordered a mini one on Amazon).
-Rebounding boosts lymphatic drainage and immune function, supports a healthy skeletal system and increases bone mass, helps improve digestion, boosts energy by circulating oxygen throughout the body and improves balance and the effects of other exercise, as well as muscle tone.
-Some sources even say that the unique motion of rebounding can also help support the thyroid and worn adrenals!
+Rebounding boosts lymphatic drainage and immune function, supports a healthy skeletal system and increases bone mass, helps improve digestion, boosts energy by circulating oxygen throughout the body, and improves balance and the effects of another exercise, as well as muscle tone.
+Some sources even say that the unique motion of rebounding can also help support the thyroid and worn adrenals.